 Back to Basics

 Understanding that the situation is fluid means that we will stay close to basics.
-That means we are pulling back on too much of our really intense interval sessions because we don’t want to peak in May and June with no races on the schedule.
+That means we are pulling back on too much of our really intense interval sessions because we don’t want to peak with no races on the schedule.
 Instead we will focus on maintaining the strength we have built over the fall and winter and continuing to develop basic speed and coordination.
 This way, when the fog lifts and events resume, we will be able to move back into the intense intervals when we have a firm date for racing.

 This won’t be very difficult for us because we always rely on some workouts year around which allow us to touch each of those systems and be ready for racing season on a few weeks notice.
 Here are three of my favorite workouts I have learned from coaches over the years and use with my runners throughout the year.